sid-081205/flowchain/README.md

   * **Daily Briefing:** A synthesized summary of the Neo ecosystem state.
   * **Predictive Heuristics:** The agent utilizes simple regression models to flag unusual volume spikes, proactively suggesting entry/exit points via voice before the user initiates a query.
+  * **Smart Scraping**: Based on the user's portfolio, the agent scrapes the web to find related news or signals which can maximise the user's profits or prevent losses.

 ### 🗣️ Hands-Free Trading